intel/libvpl/README.md

 - from [oneVPL home page](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onevpl.html) as a part of Intel&reg; oneAPI Base Toolkit.
 - from source code.
 See [Installation from Sources](INSTALL.md) for details.

-For more details on installation options and procedures, see the [Intel® oneAPI Video Processing Library Installation Guide](https://software.intel.com/content/www/us/en/develop/articles/onevpl-installation-guide.html).
+For more details on installation options and procedures, see the [IntelÂ® oneAPI Video Processing Library Installation Guide](https://software.intel.com/content/www/us/en/develop/articles/onevpl-installation-guide.html).

 ## Developer Usage